nrwl/nx/docs/tutorial/10-test-affected-projects.md

 One of the projects failed.
 Instead of retesting every single project on every change, pass `--only-failed` to only retest the failed ones.

-**Run `npm run affected:test -- --base=master --only-failed` to retest the failed projects.**
+**Run `npm run affected:test -- --only-failed` to retest the failed projects.**

 ## Testing in Parallel

-Some changes affect every single project in the repository.
+Some changes affect many projects in the repository.
 To speed up the testing of this change, pass `--parallel`.

-**Run `npm run affected:test -- --base=master --parallel` to test all projects in parallel**
+**Run `npm run affected:test -- --parallel` to test affected projects in parallel**

 !!!!!
-Check in the changes into master and run "npm run affected:test -- --base=master".
+Check in the changes into master and run `npm run affected:test`.
 What do you see?
 !!!!!
-No tests ran
+No projects to run test
 The `todos` project failed as before
 `Cannot run tests against master` error